ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-routing.md

 vlan-nic-t0-priv-uplink-vip | vlan           | 710     | vpc-t0-private-uplink-subnet | true         | true              | true              | T0 Private Uplink VIP      | vpc-zone-t0-private-*vlanid*
 {: caption="Table 4.
 VLAN interfaces for T0 uplinks" caption-side="top"}

-Depending on your networking design, provision only the VLAN interfaces you need.
+Depending on your networking design, provision only the VLAN interfaces you need, for example if you do not need direct public connectivity you can skip that part.
 Refer to [VMware Solution Architectures for {{site.data.keyword.vpc_short}}](https://{DomainName}/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-nsx-t) for architectural considerations.
 {: note}

-Using new VLAN IDs require modification for each {{site.data.keyword.bm_is_full_notm}} where the NSX-T edge nodes are planned to run.
-In this setup, all three hosts are allowed to host the Edges and modifications are needed for all of them.
+When using new VLAN IDs for VLAN interfaces, you need to modify each {{site.data.keyword.bm_is_full_notm}} where the NSX-T edge nodes are planned to run.
+In this setup, all three hosts are allowed to host the edge nodes and modifications are needed for all of them.
+{: note}

 1. Allow the {{site.data.keyword.bm_is_full_notm}} PCI NICs to use the VLANs stated above.